Adam-McClintock/HerokuChallenge/README.md

 12 Tests in total covering the below scenarios:

 1. Navigate to Challenging DOM Page
-2. Confirming the blue botton is clickable
+2. Confirming the blue button is clickable
 3. Confirming the red button is clickable
 4. Confirming the green button is clickable
 5. Validating the canvas is displayed